Vestibular & Balance Rehabilitation

 Who is Appropriate for Treatment?

 People of all ages are appropriate for treatment.

 Whether your symptoms are mild or severe, acute or chronic; therapy may reduce or eliminate causes of dizziness or imbalance.
 If relief from your symptoms is not possible, our skilled therapists will teach you compensation strategies and connect you with community resources to help adapt your life to your symptoms.
-Therapy can also help prevent falls as well as age-related balance problems.
-Even small, seemingly insignificant, problems such as an ear infection can lead to dizziness.

 An evaluation will be performed by highly trained therapists using sophisticated equipment to determine the possible cause.